ohollmen/DPUT/README.md

 butter functionality for modern SW development and devops tasks:

 - Reading/Parsing and Writing/Serializing into files (esp.
 JSON)
-- Running tasks in parallel as an optimization (supporting data driven parallell running)
+- Running tasks in parallel as a processing speedup optimization (supporting data driven parallel running)
 - Retrying operations under unreliable conditions, trying to create a reliable app on top of unreliable infrastructure or environment (e.g. glitchy network conditions)
-- Sync/Copy large quantities of files across network or in local filesystems
+- Sync/Copy large quantities of files across network or in local filesystems (using **rsync**)
-- Create Command line applications easily with minimum boilerplate
+- Create Command line applications easily with minimum boilerplate (Supporting subcommands and reuse of CLI parsing specs)
-- Extracting Markdown documentation within code files to an aggregated "publishable" documentation
+- Extracting **Markdown documentation** within code files to an aggregated "publishable" documentation
-- Auditing toolchains by recording which tools and their versions were used by data processing
+- Auditing toolchains by recording which tools and their versions were used by data processing (e.g. python, git, make, gcc)
+- Loading, interpreting and reporting **xUnit** (**jUnit**) test results (from xUnit XML files)
+- Running **Docker** workloads in an easy and structured way.

 This top-level module is not Object oriented in any way.
 It contains the most elementary operations like file reading/writing, listing directories (also recursively) on a very high level.

 ## Reading and writing files

 - *write - write content or append content to a (existing or new) file.
 - *read - Read file content into a variable (scalar or data structure for JSON, YAML, ...)